Introduction to Rivers Casino Pittsburgh

 Grand View Buffet

 The Grand View Buffet at Rivers Casino Pittsburgh was both excellent and inexpensive.
-Using my Rush Rewards Players Club card at the base Gold tier level got me a 5% discount on the costs shown below.
+Using my Rush Rewards Players Club card at the base-level Gold tier got me a 5% discount on the costs shown below.
 That was nice.
-I’ll note that there are more significant discounts for
+I’ll note that there are more significant discounts for the higher tiers.

 This buffet is upstairs at Rivers Casino.
 Just go up the escalators at the back of the casino.
 It’s basically on the second floor along with a hallway to several large conference rooms.
 The buffet itself is a surprisingly large area with about seven different cuisines.
 I sampled everything.
 It was all good.